KennyPeanuts/sediment_priming/lab_notebook/analysis/mass_loss_analysis.md

 * Modified:
     * 30 Jan 2018 - KF - summarized the leaf disc mass
+    * 2 Feb 2018 - KF - consolodated all of the mass loss analysis here - including AFDM, C and N

 ### Description

 These analyses are to evaluate the change in mass of the leaves in the sediment priming experiment.
+Including the changes in AFDM, C mass, and N mass.

 Details on the experimental set-up and execution can be found: [https://github.com/KennyPeanuts/sediment_priming/blob/master/lab_notebook/lab_notes/Notes_on_set_up.md](https://github.com/KennyPeanuts/sediment_priming/blob/master/lab_notebook/lab_notes/Notes_on_set_up.md) & [https://github.com/KennyPeanuts/sediment_priming/blob/master/lab_notebook/lab_notes/Notes_on_breakdown.md](https://github.com/KennyPeanuts/sediment_priming/blob/master/lab_notebook/lab_notes/Notes_on_breakdown.md)

 ## Analysis